TeraBaito/jaidens-discord-utilities/README.md

 # jaidens-discord-utilities

 Welcome!
-This is the repository where all the code for the r/JA Discord Bot (also known as Ari Bot) is stored.
+This is the repository where all the code for the r/JaidenAnimations Discord Bot (also known as Ari Bot) is stored.
 ### [Join the server](https://discord.gg/gArXkYz)

 ## Description
 Ari Bot is focused on providing the r/JA server and its members an efficient and useful variety of features.
-Its main focus has been the utility (for so the repository name), coping with Tofu Bot from [MaxTechnics](https://github.com/MaxTechnics) (where he covers the more fun aspect of stuffs)
+Its main focus has been the utility (for so the repository name), being the ying to the yang, Tofu Bot from [MaxTechnics](https://github.com/MaxTechnics) (where he covers the more fun aspect of stuffs)

 Some of the main features Ari Bot includes are:
 * Information/Util commands (user-info, server-info, avatar)